ltabis/rhai-autodocs/README.md

     if let Ok(docs_path) = std::env::var("DOCS_DIR") {
         let mut engine = rhai::Engine::new();

+        // We register the module defined in the previous code block for this example,
-        // register custom functions and types ...
+        // but you could register other functions and types ... engine.register_static_module("my_module", exported_module!(my_module).into());

         let docs = rhai_autodocs::options()
             .include_standard_packages(false)